WHEN WE MEET

 May 2015: David Savage Humanist Pastoral Care

-"David is head of pastoral support at the BHA.
+"David is head of pastoral support at the Humanists UK.
 He came to tell us about his pioneer work in hospitals and prisons and on the plans to train others to carry out this important humanist role in an increasingly non-religious society."

 April 2015: John Edwards Does Climate Change Matter?